-The Creative and Performing Arts present wonderful opportunities for boys to learn important auditory and presentation skills.
-Our pupils benefit from a diverse range of participation in Art, Drama and Music from Early Years up to GCSE so that they hone their artistic talents and develop a meaningful stage presence.
+The Creative and Performing Arts present wonderful opportunities for our pupils to learn important auditory and presentation skills.
+Our students benefit from a diverse range of participation in Art, Drama and Music from Early Years up to GCSE so that they hone their artistic talents and develop a meaningful stage presence.

-Music, and its many disciplines, instil important life skills that will serve boys well for life beyond the school gate.
+Music, and its many disciplines, instil important life skills that will serve children, and young adults well, for life beyond the school gate.
 As a GCSE subject, Music will allow your child to specialise in the genres that they enjoy – from Dubstep to Pop or Baroque.

-Music plays an important role in the boys’ school life with choirs, instrumental groups and performances running throughout the year.
-Choir, which places importance on collective enjoyment, is open for all boys in Years 3 – 11, offering a broad, current repertoire.
-The Kingswood Singers is a smaller, more selective group with entry gained by an audition; this is where the talented singers can develop under close tutelage.
-The boys perform regularly throughout the year, both in and out of school, at Epsom College Choir Day, The Carol Service, Young Voices and Prize Giving.
-The major highlight is the annual Choir Evening in the summer term at NESCOT theatre.
+Music plays an important role in the students’ school life with choirs, instrumental groups and performances running throughout the year.
+Choir, which places importance on collective enjoyment, is open for all pupils in Years 3 – 11, offering a broad, current repertoire.
+The Kingswood Singers is a smaller, more selective group with entry gained by an audition; this is where our talented singers can develop under close tutelage.
+The pupils perform regularly throughout the year, both in and out of school, at Epsom College Choir Day, The Carol Service, Young Voices and Prize Giving.

-Within the classroom, the emphasis is on every boy participating, whether they are established musicians or just beginning their journey.
-Each boy will gain a key understanding of the keyboard and notation, whilst developing a love for a multitude of different genres.
-Technology, in particular the iPads, are utilised for composition, allowing every boy to create authentic and stylistically-aware pieces of music.
+Within the classroom, the emphasis is on every boy and girl participating, whether they are established musicians or just beginning their journey.
+Each child will gain a key understanding of the keyboard and notation, whilst developing a love for a multitude of different genres.
+Technology, in particular the iPads, are utilised for composition, allowing every pupil to create authentic and stylistically-aware pieces of music.

 Private lessons are available in a variety of instruments with pupils regularly achieving success in Associated Board, Trinity and Rock School exams.